The first step would normally be to obtain a Foodbank voucher.

 Birmingham City Council Advisory Line 0121 216 3030 to request a referral

-or 0808 2082138 (freephone) to speak to a trained and independent Citizens Advice agent (Monday to Friday, 10am to 4pm).
+or call 0808 2082138 (freephone) to speak to a trained and independent Citizens Advice agent (Monday to Friday, 10am to 4pm).
 Please note this number is for people who do not have enough money for food – if you are a local organisation or charity that works with people who might need the food bank, please contact us directly.

 Anyone referred and with a Foodbank voucher code can collect on Tuesday and Friday between 1.30 and 3.30pm.